-4.3.
+3.3.
 Communications support

-- Approve data protection statements attached to emails and other marketing copy; - Coordinating with the Data Protection Officer, or responsible person to ensure all marketing initiatives adhere to relevant data protection laws and this Policy.
+- Approve data protection statements attached to emails and other marketing copy; - Coordinating with the Data Protection Lead, or responsible person to ensure all marketing initiatives adhere to relevant data protection laws and this Policy.

-5. Data security
+4. Data security

-The School must keep personal data secure against loss or misuse.
+The School must keep personal data secure and ensure that appropriate security measures are in place to protect Personal Data against unlawful or unauthorised processing, accidental loss, destruction or misuse.
 Where other organisations process personal data as a service on our behalf, the data processing agreement must reflect this.